GeoJson

 BoundingBox

-class, bounding boxes are backed by a DoubleArray
+Like the Position class, bounding boxes are backed by a DoubleArray with each component accessible by its

-propery (southwest
+propery (southwest and northeast).

 Bounding boxes also support destructuring.